JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ### Private Repositories

-You can store charts in private repositories like in Amazon S3 or GithubPages.
+You can store charts in private repositories like in Amazon S3 or GitHubPages.

 You will find all the helm charts in [Artifact Hub](https://artifacthub.io/).